TomPJWyatt/peachplumear/readme.md

 - the bpm of the play back
 - which intervals can be included in the challenge
 - whether to include chord inversions
-- whether to change key for the next challenge or note
+- whether to change key for the next challenge or not

 The user interface also allows you to play the notes of the scale over 2 octaves.